reyestech/Splunk-Web-Site-Defacement/README.md

 ---

 # **Scenario**
 Today is Alice's first day at Wayne Enterprises' Security Operations Center.
 Lucius sits Alice down and gives her the first assignment: A memo from the Gotham City Police Department (GCPD).
 GCPD has found evidence online (http://pastebin.com/Gw6dWjS9) that the website www.imreallynotbatman.com hosted on Wayne Enterprises' IP address space has been compromised.

 The group has multiple objectives, but a key aspect of their modus operandi is defacing websites to embarrass their victim.
-Lucius has asked Alice to determine if www.imreallynotbatman.com (the personal blog of Wayne Corporation’s CEO) was compromised.
+Lucius has asked Alice to determine if www.imreallynotbatman.com (the personal blog of Wayne Corporation's CEO) was compromised.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/c7dbd84b-bb05-4232-8487-1be38496a473" width="70%" alt="image"/>